digitalyoshixi/phla11/content/Second Argument for Non-Cognitivism.md

 3. One can assert the existence of something without offering [[Commands]]
 ### Conclusion
 Cognitivism allows for making moral claims without commands.
 This is [[Absurd]]
+# Counterargument
+### Rejecting Premise 1
+One can think an act wrong, but not issue the imperative to back it up.
+- "Murder is wrong, but I dont care!
+Kill frank!".
+It knows an act is wrong, butn